 Further considering DNG’s open nature, it is amazing the software that can now natively support DNG.
 Obviously Adobe supports DNG, but a growing list of 3rd party manufacturers and applications have products that can use or create DNG files.
 Apple’s Aperture 2 and iPhoto both support DNG.
 Corel’s Paint Shop Pro can do DNG as well.
 The open source program dcraw supports DNG, bringing DNG capabilities to a vast array of applications that utilize dcraw as their rendering engine, including the illustrious GIMP.
 Lightroom competitors LightZone and Capture One support DNG natively.
 Even Picasa supports DNG.

 Considering the vast array of 3rd party support, you will always be able to use your DNG files, even if you were to suddenly wake up and say “I am never using an Adobe product again.”
-The list of software that currently manages DNG is huge, but if you are interested, Barry Pearson has compiled an exceptional listing of software and hardware that supports DNG.
-The bottom line here is simple.
+The list of software that currently manages DNG is huge.
 DNG has support from 3rd parties, both large and small.

 So far we have only looked at big picture reasons to use DNG.
 Maybe that is not enough to convince you to integrate this great tool into your workflow.
 So let’s look at some local reasons to use DNG.
 I will start with file size.
 Raw files have a way of just eating up your hard disk space.
 As megapixels grow, so does file size.
 DNG can help to tame the file bloat beast.
 Inside the DNG specification, and in turn DNG applications, lossless compression is introduced.